setfloat/hausmix_node/readme.md

 Hausmix helps with scheduling chores and incentivising their completion through an innovative monetary reward system.
 The goal is to alleviate tensions and reduce conflict by having a flexible approach to chore management in shared homes.
 If your shared home is a mess, maybe it is time to mix in a new approach to how you keep your house tidy.

+View the api endpoint and schema in this interactive playground: https://api.hausmix.com/

 ## Built With

 - [Node](https://nodejs.org/) - Node.js server